ahawkins/hawkins.io/wip/ruby-community-the-next-version.md

 that feeds them.
 It may also because the current thought leaders do not see it as a problem--which is more concerning.
 It is unfortunate that is not more public conversation.
-People need to voice their opinions so like minded people can work together to improve the situation.
+People need to voice their opinions so we can work together to improve.

-The antidote to our current ails is painful.
+The antidote is painful.
 It requires a complete reorientation.
 This is not easy.
 I know because I have tested it on myself and I know others have as well.
 It is drastic but we must act now.
 There will never be a better Ruby ecosystem if we do not.

 Experienced developers must lead by example to create small well designed libraries that use simple and explicit code constructs to